richardatlateralblast/wot/README.md

 	-n: What's on TV now (to the current hour)
 	-N: What's on TV next (to the next hour
 	-s: Search on subject (eg News)
-	-r: Show only staff picksV
+	-r: Show only staff picks

 Examples
 ========